GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The positions of all objects might be randomized to start from an arbitrary setup.
 Everything is placed so that all sources and microphones are within the borders of the room.

-Apart from the random positioning of objects, the interface permits relative motions of the agent.
+Apart from the random positioning of objects, the interface permits the agent to perform relative motions.
-Basic movements, such as moving forward by a given distance or rotating left or right by 90° are relevant in the context of #acr("RL") environments with a discrete action space.
+Basic movements, such as moving forward by a given distance or rotating left or right by 90°, are relevant in the context of #acr("RL") environments with a discrete action space.
 Besides, the ```python move_agent_polar(angle, distance)``` method gives more control to perform relative movements.
 Finally, the user can place the microphone array and the sources at any arbitrary position.